curefit/react-crux/readme.md

         - _checkbox_ - For boolean fields.
 [Example](https://curefit.github.io/react-crux-examples/#/checkbox)
         - _imageUpload_ - For triggering file uploads.
 Server side controller required to handle multipart requests.
 Detailed specification later in the document.
 [Example](https://curefit.github.io/react-crux-examples/#/file)
         - _datepicker_ - For fields that have dates.
 Detailed spec later.
 [Example](https://curefit.github.io/react-crux-examples/#/datepicker)
+        - _datetimezonepicker_ - For fields that have object {with date and timezone }.
+Detailed spec later.
         - _recursive_ - For fields that have recursive definition.
 Detailed spec later.
         - _custom_ - For injecting your own custom component to render this field.
 Requires another field called _customComponent_ (defined later)
         - _customedit_ - For injecting your own custom Editable component to render this field.
 Requires another field called _customEditComponent_ (defined later)